 Madrid Airport Delayed Flight Compensation

-According to Regulation (EC) 261/2004 air passenger rights, travelers are entitled to a compensation of up to €600 for canceled, overbooked, or delayed flights.
+According to Regulation EC 261/2004, air passengers at Madrid Airport may be entitled to compensation of up to €600 for delayed, cancelled, or overbooked flights.

 Check Compensation